Phonics guidance for parents

 What are ‘speed sounds’ Set 1, Set 2 and Set 3?

-In Reception your son/daughter learnt the sounds below by sight.
+In Reception your child learns the sounds below by sight in this order.
 They also learnt how to blend them together to read words e.g. c-a-t ---} cat.

 (The long vowel sounds.)
-In Year 1 your son/daughter will progress to learning their Set 2 sounds in the Autumn Term and Set 3 sounds (reading only) in the Spring Term.
+In Year 1 your child will progress to learning their Set 2 sounds in the Autumn Term and Set 3 sounds (reading only) in the Spring Term.

 There are 12 Set 2 ‘speed sounds’ that are made up of two or three letters which represent just one sound, e.g. ay as in play, ee as in tree and igh as in high.
 It is important that your son/daughter does not pronounce these as 2 or 3 separate sounds.
 When your son/daughter sees the ‘speed sound’ letters together in a word, s/he must say just one sound for these letters.